BlitzyMango/Linux-based-Shell-Application/README.md

 ## Linux-based Shell Application
+An OS-based program written in C. It emulates how the Linux shell processes commands.

 ## Motivation
 This is an Operating Systems class project I made in the Fall 2021 semester.
-The project's goal was to demonstrate how an OS shell handles the processes of commands.
-The UNIX shell was used as the reference OS, which meant that we would have to create a child process (Linux shell command) from a parent process (user interface program) to separate .
-The functions inside library sys/wait.h, such as fork(); and exec(); would be needed to do this.
+The project's goal was to demonstrate how an OS shell handles command processing.
+The UNIX shell was used as the reference OS, which meant that we would have to create a child process (i.e. Linux shell command) from a parent process (i.e. User interface program).
+The functions inside the sys/wait.h header file would be needed to do this, (e.g. fork(), pipe(), execvp(), etc.)

 ## Build status
 N/A